Fascist imagery on campus: memetic warfare or Fashthetic trolling? - The Badger

 The Badger investigated the fascist themed stickers found on Sussex’s campus, leading to the online communities of the alt-right and Fashthetic memes.

 While reporting on the statement released by the Student Union, it was believed the original sticker contained Nazi imagery.
 The Badger has determined that while sticker was of a fascist nature, it did not contain Nazi imagery.
-Instead, the image instead depicted Oswald Mosley, perhaps most notorious for his Rivers of Blood speech, and founder of the British Union of Fascists (BUF).
+Instead, the image instead depicted Oswald Mosley, founder of the British Union of Fascists (BUF).

 The BUF is banned in the UK, but far-right groups modelling themselves on it, such as the New British Union, do exist.
 However, having looked through the websites of some of these far-right groups, it became clear they were not the source of these particular stickers.